BrianDmyszewicz/arch-linux-guide/README.md

 $ sudo cp "path to iso"/archlinux-"ISO version"-x86_64.iso /dev/sdY
 ```

+## Create a bootable USB on Windows:

+#### Download the latest ISO
+You can get it from https://archlinux.org/download/

+#### Burn the Arch ISO onto the USB drive
+You can use a tool called Rufus (www.rufus.ie) or any other tool you want, make sure to format the USB drive to FAT32.

 ## Change BIOS settings and boot into Arch live environment:

 #### Insert the USB